-Each portion has only 7 g net carbs so it can still perfectly fit into a meal for those on a keto or low carb diet.!!
+Each portion of this simple chicken hearts recipe has only 7 g net carbs so it can still perfectly fit into a meal for those on a keto or low carb diet.!!

 Did you know that eating organ meat is more environmentally friendly?
 A study conducted by the German meat industry found that eating organ meat could reduce the country's livestock emissions by up to 14 per cent.

 How do chicken hearts taste?